 The MPF Program provides mortgage lenders the best options of mortgage lending - lenders retain the credit risk in their loans and transfer the interest rate and prepayment risks to the FHLBank.
 With the MPF risk sharing products, Participating Financial Institutions (PFIs) receive credit enhancement fees from the FHLBanks for the life of the loans that they deliver.

 To enroll in the MPF Program, a member must complete an application with its participating FHLBank.
 Please contact your representative at your FHLBank to have an application sent to you.
-We may request information from the applicant's latest audited financial statements.
+Your FHLBank may request information such as the institution's latest audited financial statements.